cylc/cylc-doc/src/tutorial/runtime/introduction.rst

 .. ifnotslides::

-   The Cylc UI has different views you can use to examine your workflows, including a Cylc scan menu allowing you to switch between workflows.
+   The Cylc GUI has different views you can use to examine your workflows, including a Cylc scan menu allowing you to switch between workflows.

    .. note::